shuhei-kuroiwa/cml_study_log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+3/19: today i checked basic OLS theory.

 3/18: today i had a class and learned how we can do t-test calculations.
 3/17: today i had a class, and just checked code.
 3/16: today read Chen(2025), and learned R-Learner.
 3/15: today i just checked my home university's classes and prepare for them.